 If you don’t have the time (or, uh, skills) to create one of these homemade family history projects yourself, consider hiring a pro to turn your family heirloom or photos into something special.

 - Heirloom gifts: To make a quilt from baby clothes or print treasured family recipes onto ceramic dishes, crafters at Etsy can help.
 For example, Prairie Hills Pottery (phpottery on Etsy) can print a recipe card and photo of the cook onto pie plates or platters.

-- Calendars: Photo services such as Snapfish.com and Shutterfly.com can help you create calendars starring your photos.
+- Calendars: Photo services such as Snapfish and Shutterfly can help you create calendars starring your photos.

-- Family history books: Create a yearbook of all your family photos from the past year, an ancestor remembrance book or a family recipe cookbook using an online photo book service.
-Mixbook.com books start at $19.99.
-Lulu.com has photo books starting at $12.99 and lets you publish e-books (free or up to $219) or self-publish your family history.
+- Family history books: Create a yearbook of all your family photos from the past year, an ancestor remembrance book or a family recipe cookbook using an online photo book service such as Mixbook or Lulu.com.

-- Personalized prints: UK company NotOnTheHighStreet.com offers personalized timeline prints that graphically display up to 10 important dates in your family history for about $137.
-You also can get family history prints with photos in the shape of a surname for about $71.
+- Personalized prints: UK company NotOnTheHighStreet.com offers personalized timeline prints that graphically display up to 10 important dates in your family history.
+You also can get family history prints with photos in the shape of a surname.
 They ship only unframed versions internationally.

 - Photo gifts: Take old family photos or document images and create gifts with them.
 For example, Zazzle.com lets you personalize t-shirts, mugs, buttons, stickers, hats, postcards and more.
 Other photo-sharing and gift sites have similar offerings.